devanshubisht/tp/docs/UserGuide.md

 ### List all pending questions : `list`

-Lists all students in the selected course with non-empty [`PENDING_QUESTION`](#adding-a-pending-question-for-a-student--pq) fields.
+Lists all students in the selected course with non-empty pending questions fields.

 **Format:** `list pq/`
-* `list` command only can only be used for listing of pending questions.
+* `list` command can only be used for listing of students with non-empty [`PENDING_QUESTION`](#adding-a-pending-question-for-a-student--pq) field .
 * Nothing should be specified after `pq/`.
 * `list pq/` returns the following result:
 *![List_PQ](images/CommandSuccessScreenshots/ListPQSuccess.png)*